Communication between the DICOM viewer and a DICOM server (or between two DICOM viewers) takes place via one or more ports.

 Common DICOM ports are 104 and 11112, and 2762 for TLS secure communication.
 However, DICOM PACS/servers may use other ports, consult your administrator.
 Also keep in mind

 that when you retrieve DICOM files from a server, the server will make a new incoming connection to your PC and this may

 takes place via a different port.
-This port should be open and/or be forwarded to your PC.
+This port has to be forwarded to your PC as well.